About Us

 Mission

-Pray March Act is a Christian, New York City-based justice advocacy coalition that helps churches understand the root causes of injustice in New York City and mobilizes them to advocate for policies and practices that promote justice.
+Pray March Act is a Christian civic discipleship coalition that helps churches understand the root causes of injustice in New York City and mobilizes them to pray, march, and act for policies and practices that promote justice.

 History